pereira-a/SKAdmin/README.md

 4. Restart or start your server.

 ## Config
-The following features are all configurable in sv_config.lua file.

-### Directory Nam
+### Directory Name
+In sv_config.lua:
 To change the name of the save directory change the value of Config.settings.saves_directory

 ### Admin List File
+In sv_config.lua:
 To change the name of this file change the value of Config.settings.banlist_file

 ### Event Chat Messages & Event Console Messages
+In sv_config.lua:
 You can turn on and off this in Config.settings.event_messages and Config.settings.event_messages_console, respectively.
-To turn of use the nil value.
+To turn off use the nil value.
 To turn on use the value 1.

+### Car used by Vehicle Gun
+In cl_general:
+Change the value of vehicleGunVehicle

 ## Notes
 1. Is extremely important to create skadmin_saves directory.
 You can change then name of the folder and files in Config.settings.saves_directory